kyc4790/adaptive_mesh/run/Documentation.md

 ## pastRuns/
 A folder containing relevant past runs, stored as the ```info``` variable in ```.mat``` files.

+## getSplitDiff.m
+Runs a single round of edge splitting.
+Used to test that edge splitting works as intended.

 ## runOptimization.m

 Sample code for building and running.
 Currently, it is an example of extending an existing ```info``` variable, and visualizing it using ```compareMesh```.